Research interests and current projects

 In a second project extending my PhD on the mental timeline, I explored the geometry of duration representations by combining behavioral similarity judgments and EEG recordings.
 Results revealed that subjective duration is not arranged along a simple linear timeline, but instead follows a three-dimensional, helical geometry.
 Computational modeling confirmed that a generalized helix best accounts for subjective and neural similarity structure.

-Since september 2025, I am a postdoctoral researcher at the Laboratoire de Psychologie et NeuroCognition (LPNC, Grenoble) under the supervision of Nathan Faivre and as part of the VOLTA project, to investigates the electrochemical and electrophysiological correlates of subjective experience and its temporal dynamics.
-Within this framework, my research aims to bridge cognitive, electrophysiological, and electrochemical levels of explanation to better understand the temporal dynamics of conscious experience.
+Since September 2025, I have been a postdoctoral researcher at the Laboratoire de Psychologie et NeuroCognition (LPNC, Grenoble), under the supervision of Nathan Faivre, as part of the VOLTA project, which investigates the electrochemical and electrophysiological correlates of subjective experience and its temporal dynamics.
+I am currently based in the United States for a research stay at Wake Forest University, where I am training in voltammetry with Kenneth T. Kishida.
+Within this framework, my research aims to bridge cognitive, electrophysiological, and electrochemical levels of explanation to better understand the temporal dynamics of the duration of a conscious experience.

-In the longer term, I aim to develop my own research line on the multiscale mechanisms of temporal cognition, bridging behavioral, electrophysiological, and electrochemical levels of explanation.
-The objective is to build a unified framework of temporal cognition that captures how we understand, feel and represent subjective duration (on the subsecond scale), both in typical development and in conditions such as Parkinson’s disease, schizophrenia, and ADHD.
+Starting in June 2026, I will pursue this line of research through a Marie Skłodowska-Curie Global Fellowship focused on the multiscale mechanisms of temporal cognition.
+More broadly, my goal is to develop an integrative research program bridging behavioral, electrophysiological, and electrochemical levels of explanation, in order to better understand how we perceive, feel, and represent subjective duration, both in typical development and in conditions such as Parkinson’s disease, schizophrenia, and ADHD.